Leaving City Employment

 For More Information

-Please contact the CalPERS Information Line at 1-800-260-0659 (press 2 for a Participant Service Representative) to request a distribution, for more information regarding rollovers or for any questions regarding your account.
+Please contact the CalPERS Information Line at 1-800-260-0659 (press 2 for a Participant Service Representative) to request a distribution, for more information regarding rollovers or any questions regarding your account.

 Post-employment Health Benefits

 Eligible employees who were hired prior to July 1, 2005, and who elected Option C, will receive an allocation to their Option C account when they meet the applicable age and years of service requirements.
-You will get funded when you turn 55 if you have 20 years of service, or until 62 years of age if you have less than 20 years.
+You will get funded when you turn 55 if you have 20 years of service or until 62 years of age if you have less than 20 years.
 For safety employees, you will get funded at 50 years with 20 years of service or 55 years with 10 years of service.
 You will receive an enrollment packet from your trust account administrator within 60 days of funding.
 Please contact the Risk Management Department Savings Section at 619-236-6600 if you have not received your packet within 60 days.

 The Option C trust account administrators are as follows: